-The Ministry of Justice has launched a Family Mediation Voucher Scheme which provides a contribution of up to £500 towards the costs of mediation to support people to resolve family law disputes without having to go to court.
+The Ministry of Justice has extended its Family Mediation Voucher Scheme which provides a contribution of up to £500 towards the costs of mediation to support people to resolve family law disputes without having to go to court.

-The scheme is time-limited and will run until the £1million fund has been spent.
-Once it’s gone, it’s gone!
-So, here’s what you need to know.
+The scheme is time-limited and will run until March 2023.
+So here’s what you need to know…

 Before making a court application for certain types of family law orders, you will be required to attend a Mediation Information Assessment Meeting (MIAM).

 This is a short meeting with a qualified mediator who will assess whether mediation is an appropriate option for you.
 Both parties need to attend a MIAM before undertaking mediation.
 Your MIAM is free if you are eligible for legal aid or otherwise will cost around £90 per person.

 Not all cases are eligible under the Family Mediation Voucher Scheme.
 The following types of cases are eligible for a mediation voucher: